Online LPN to BSN Programs in New Jersey: See Top NJ Schools

 Curriculum: Coursework covers the fundamentals of nursing, health assessment and promotion, and nursing care of complex health conditions.
 Also, students learn how to provide services to people in different patient populations.

-Student Support: FAQs About LPN to BSN Programs
+FAQs About LPN to BSN Programs in NJ

-Advancing your nursing education is a big step, so it’s likely that you still have a lot of questions about earning a bachelor’s degree.
-The good news is, we have the answers.
-Below you will find responses to some of the most pressing questions about LPN to BSN programs in the state of New Jersey, so read on for information that can help you better understand these degrees.
+Advancing your nursing education is a big step, so you may have a lot of questions about earning a bachelor’s degree.
+Below you will find responses to some of the most pressing questions about LPN to BSN programs in the state of New Jersey.
+Read on for information that can help you better understand these degrees.

 What additional nursing skills will I gain in an LPN to BSN program in New Jersey?

 By earning a bachelor’s degree, you learn advanced skills that make up an RN’s expanded scope of practice.
-These advanced duties include recording patient histories, evaluating patient symptoms and conditions, performing diagnostic tests and analyzing results, and helping to formulate diagnoses.
+These advanced duties include:

 What should I look for in an LPN to BSN program in New Jersey?